jwkice/EECS510_Project/README.md

 	Run with your favorite Python3 interperter.
 Note: this code was developed in Python 3.9.
 	The code has been verified to run on the EECS cycle servers.
 	To run on the cycle servers, use command "python3 tester.py".
+	To run in file mode, enter 'f' when prompted, then enter name of test file.
+	To run in user mode, enter 'u' when prompted, then enter test strings one at a time, when prompted.
+To end user mode, enter 'quit'.

 Test file:
 	When using a test file, the user provides the filename to the program.